Last Updated on 11 September, 2023 by Samuelsson

 The concept of stock investments is something that most people are familiar with.
 Bringing great profit potential for both short term traders and long term investors, they naturally attract a lot of attention.
-But why do stocks go up and down?
+How do stocks go up or down?

 Stocks go up and down because of the fluctuations in supply and demand.
 If more investors want to buy a stock, that’s a sign of high demand which eventually drives the prices higher.
 Similarly, if more investors want to sell, that’s a sign of high supply, which drives prices lower.